 Do you both have what it takes to make a good marriage?
 Are you truly ready for marriage and all it entails?
 Or is marriage becoming an outdated concept in a world of divorces and disposable spouses?

 With celebrities filing for divorce almost every other day, and the awful stats on marriage and divorce, it’s a wonder that people bother getting hitched in the first place.

 But, I think the real reason divorce is hitting an all-time high, and belief in marriage as an institution is waning is that the new generation (and young women, in particular) have far more choices open to them today, than their parents ever had.

-And by choices I mean the ability, means, and legal sanction to:
+And by choices I mean the ability, means, and ability to:

 - Leave an abusive relationship